GlitchR9506/pokewin/README.md

 Building WINmap requires SFML

-Building PokeWIN requires SDL (CSFML is just fucking retarded)
+Building PokeWIN requires CSFML (SFML for C)

 Documentation can be found in the files themselves, /docs/, or the wiki if I set it up